Tracking hyperparameter optimization jobs with Neptune#

 Analyzing results in Neptune#

 When browsing the metadata of the sweep level run, you can see a namespace called trials.
-It contains the metadata (parms and training metrics) logged for each trial.
+It contains the metadata (params and metrics) logged for each trial.
+The best trial, along with its parameter and metric values, is stored in the best namespace.

 Logging each trial to a separate run#